Since 2015, OPPD has accelerated its commitment to increase renewable generation into its resource portfolio.

-A subsidiary of NextEra Energy Resources will be building the 160-megawatt (MW) Sholes Wind Energy Center, which is set to begin construction in March 2019 and be operational in December 2019, at which time OPPD will purchase 100 percent of the wind energy produced by the facility.
-The project marks the first such wind facility for OPPD since the 400-MW Grande Prairie wind facility came online in late 2016.
+A subsidiary of NextEra Energy Resources will build Sholes Wind Energy Center.
+Construction in northeast Nebraska will begin in March 2019, with the facility operational later that year.
+At that time, OPPD will purchase 100 percent of the 160 megawatts (MWs) produced by the facility.
+The project is the first wind facility for OPPD since 400-MW Grande Prairie facility came online in late 2016.
 OPPD has a 20-year agreement with NextEra Energy Resources.

-OPPD committed to increasing its renewable generation to 30 percent in 2015 after a lengthy stakeholder process that included the utility’s customer-owners.
-Prior to 2015, the district’s goal was 10 percent by 2020; now, the district is working toward providing 51 percent of retail electric sales from renewable energy sources by 2020.
+OPPD committed to increasing its renewable generation to 30 percent in 2015 after a lengthy stakeholder process that included customer input.
+Prior to 2015, the utility’s goal was to have 10 percent by 2020.
+Now, OPPD is working toward providing 51 percent of retail electric sales from renewable energy sources by 2020.

-The 160-megawatts from the Sholes Wind Energy Center supports OPPD’s latest Integrated Resource Plan (IRP) that called for increasing wind generation into OPPD’s portfolio.
-OPPD CEO and President Tim Burke said it is notable how far OPPD has come with renewables in such a short time, helping lead the way in the energy industry.
+The 160-megawatts from the Sholes Wind Energy Center supports OPPD’s latest Integrated Resource Plan (IRP), which calls for increasing wind generation.
+OPPD CEO and President Tim Burke noted how far OPPD has come with renewables in such a short time, helping lead the way in the energy industry.

 “Reliability, affordable rates and environmentally sensitive solutions are areas we place the highest focus on at OPPD,” Burke said.
 “Our 2017 Integrated Resource Plan was developed using extensive analysis and helps guide our roadmap to meet our mission and strategic directives.
 The addition of more wind energy is the right thing to do for our customer-owners and assures we remain on the right path.”

-NextEra Energy Resources, based in Florida, is one of the largest wholesale generators of electric power in the country, with approximately 19,990 megawatts of generating capacity in 29 states and Canada.
+NextEra Energy Resources, based in Florida, is one of the country’s largest wholesale generators of electric power.
+They report approximately 19,990 megawatts of generating capacity in 29 states and Canada.
 NextEra Energy Resources and its affiliated entities comprise the world’s largest generator of renewable energy from the wind and sun.